 To reach the peak, you climb over 1,700 meters or 5,600 feet and nearly 22km in a day.
 That being said, it’s one of the easiest peaks in the Rockies as it requires no scrambling or climbing, so I wanted to mention it on this list in case you wanted to hike a Canadian Rockies classic.

 Elevation: 2,407 m (7,897 ft)

-Ha Ling Peak is impossible to miss from downtown Canmore and the most popular peak in the area to climb.
-Nearly every local in town has likely clambered up to its peak and over the years it has grown to be one of the most popular hikes in the Canadian Rockies.
+Ha Ling Peak is impossible to miss from downtown Canmore and is the most popular peak in the area to climb.
+Nearly every local in town has likely clambered up to its peak, and over the years, it has grown to be one of the most popular hikes in the Canadian Rockies.

 The name Ha Ling Peak certainly stands out in the Canadian Rockies.
 Naturally, with a name like that, there is a story to the origin.
 Back in 1896, a Chinese cook working for the Canadian Pacific Railroad Company was bet $50 he could make it to the summit of the nearby mountain in under 10 hours.